tbright17/kaldi-dnn-ali-gop/README.md

 # kaldi-gop
 This project computes GOP (Goodness of Pronunciation) bases on Kaldi.

 ## How to build
-* Download the code of [Kaldi](http://www.kaldi-asr.org), and build it.
+1. Download and complile [Kaldi](http://www.kaldi-asr.org).
+Note that do not use the "--shared" option.
-    Note that do not use "--shared" option when building kaldi.
+1. Edit src/CMakeLists.txt to set the variable $KALDI_ROOT.
-* Compile the binary
+1. Compile the binary:
 ```
 cd src/
 mkdir build && cd build
 cmake .. && make
 ```
-* Run the example
+## Run the example
 ```
 cd egs/gop-compute
 ./run.sh